Stocks weaken, dollar gains amid Fed hike talk

 "We are on track to satisfy a lot of the conditions" for a rate increase, Dudley said.

-Traders were projecting a 26-percent chance the Fed would raise rates in June, according to the CME FedWatch tool, up from 15 percent expected on Tuesday.
-For a rate hike in July, expectations stood at nearly 50 percent.
+Traders were projecting a 32-percent chance the Fed would raise rates in June, according to the CME FedWatch tool, up from 15 percent on Tuesday.
+A majority now expect a rate hike at the July meeting.

 "The Fed seems to think the economy is quite a bit stronger than some market pundits and maybe investors in general think," said Bruce McCain, chief investment strategist at Key Private Bank in Cleveland.